Forget my Name | Zerocalcare enters maturity

 Back in 2014, the author declared in his blog this book was “a piece of his soul”.
 Moreover, it was the longest thing he had ever written and the first board book.
 Therefore, and for the need to tell this story, Forget My Name was a personal and artistic fulfillment for Zerocalcare.
 Being his fifth graphic novel, it shows various and different points of contact with his previous works.

 Forget My Name moves one more step, though.
 As the narration tells the personal growth, the structure and graphics reflect the artist’s progress.
-Despite the intrusion of flashbacks and the incursion of demons and foxes, the narration remains fluid and homogeneous.
+The narration remains fluid and homogeneous despite the intrusion of flashbacks and the incursion of demons and foxes.
 Zerocalcare balances comical and reflective scenes, creating a fast-moving narration.
 Chapters follow one another without time leaps, connected by the appearance of foxes.
 The unmistakable drawing style reflects the increasing emotional involvement, too.
 Sometimes lines become jagged and thicker, and shadows more evident.
-In a black-and-white world, the orange foxes become a visual fil rouge, signing the turning points.
+In a black-and-white world, the orange foxes become a visual filrouge, signing the turning points.